 Accuracy of the imagery produced in terms of location is based on the GPS accuracy of the system.
 The standard system will therefore produce a horizontal accuracy of +/- 1m and a vertical accuracy (for terrain and elevation maps) of +/- 0.5m.
 This is more than enough for most agri-mapping scenarios.

-Where increased accuracy is required, for tasks like margin or tramline routed generation or accurately measuring ground distances, our RTK systems will increase horizontal accuracy to +/- 10cm and vertical to +/- 5cm.
+Where increased accuracy is required, for tasks like margin/tramline route generation or accurate ground distance measurements, RTK systems will increase horizontal accuracy to +/- 10cm and vertical to +/- 5cm.

 Frequently asked questions